 Like my DNA make up, I am also committed to leading a purposefully intersectional life.
 Moving from Northern California to Boston for college allowed me to work with a community and environment different from my own.
 While I have been neck deep in an arts education studying performance, dramaturgy, and directing for the past four years, I have made it a priority to get outside of the Boston University bubble and learn from a broader community.
 I have taught arts education in local Jewish communities, collaborated with Company One Theatre whose mission statement of social justice and community engagement aligns with my own, as well as help organize national movements such as March for Our Lives: Boston.
 As a artist I am interested in ways I can educate myself outside of the classroom.
 I believe I can best learn, grow and give, through the “doing” and engaging with my whole being.
 I want to create artistic environments where individuals are charged to create work that inspires radical change.

-I recently completed my first steps in organizing with March for Our Lives: Boston.
 I have always been in awe of and active in youth led movements and when I was asked to step up for the students at Parkland, I knew I needed to be there.
 This experience was extremely eye opening and moving for me.
 My role in the movement quickly turn from the larger national fight to the mobilization and education of my Boston University community.
 I realized how imperative it was to leverage the relationships I had to help inspire others to find a voice in this movement.
 I also became aware of the voices that were missing from the conversation.
 This march in Boston was just as much about gun violence in our city as well as the violence in Parkland.
 We purposefully engaged the Boston community, especially marginalized groups, who have been feeling the effects of gun violence for years.
 As someone greatly interested in creating community, this movement inspired me to recognize a place where activists and the artist can meet together for meaningful change.